freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/data-structures/perform-an-intersection-on-two-sets-of-data.english.md

     return false;
   }
-  // this method will return the size of the set size() {
+  // This method will return the size of the set size() {
     return this.length;
   }
-  // This is our union method from that lesson union(set) {
+  // This is our union method
+  union(set) {
     const newSet = new Set();
     this.values().forEach(value => {